 This training has a strong emphasis on ethical, person-centred working.
 Staff are only taught what they need to know, with any interventions adapted to the person supported.

-We have more than 30 staff who are accredited PROACT-SCIPr-UK® instructors.
+We have nearly 30 staff who are accredited PROACT-SCIPr-UK® instructors.
 The training is accredited by the British Institute of Learning Disabilities and complies with their current Code of Practice (2014).
 Our instructors attend bimonthly meetings to ensure they work to the same standards.

 PROACT-SCIPr-UK® is person-centred and underpinned by the principles of Positive Behaviour Support.
 This is key to our approach to supporting people with learning disabilities and behaviours that can challenge.